ktangbor/swdb/README.md

 The current project is an async FastAPI API with PostgreSQL as the database.

-It uses poetry for dependencies management.
+It uses uv for dependencies management.

 The PostgreSQL is run through a docker container.